ddiaaaaanna/currency-converter/readme.md

 ---

+## Tech

+- HTML
+- CSS
+- JavaScript

+---

-## Features
+## What I learned

-- Convert amounts between currencies
-- Displays the exchange rate
+- Handling user input and validation
-- Input validation and reset functionality
+- Working with calculations and data
+- Updating UI dynamically based on user actions